-When you are setting out to establish a new venture on the web, its a daunting task.
+When you are setting out to establish a new venture on the web, it’s a daunting task.
 The terminology is complex and confusing.
-There are multiple aspects to consider – domain registration, website hosting, web site design, maintenance, search engine optimisation etc. There is a temptation to take the easy option of a one-stop shop, where someone else takes care of all the complicated items that you don’t understand.
+There are multiple aspects to consider – domain registration, website hosting, website redesign, maintenance, search engine optimisation etc. There is a temptation to take the easy option of a one-stop shop, where someone else takes care of all the complicated items that you don’t understand.
 That way, you get one all-inclusive bill per month.
 There is an old adage – Jack of all Trades, Master of None!
 A bigger web design company that does everything rarely does individual things as well as a carefully selected group of specialists in their own fields of expertise.

 The relationship between you and your website design company will evolve over time.
 As you become more knowledgeable (and more demanding) the relationship might even deteriorate!
 It happens… If you are in a 1-Stop Shop environment, you may be unwittingly placing your web business in potential jeopardy.
+A technical SEO audit report can identify risk areas for you.

 If you’ve chosen a .com domain, make sure you have hosting in the country that your clients are located in… otherwise, you’ll be excluded from country-specific searches!